 – Frank Herbert, Dune

-Struggling noble houses are a fantasy trope, so you want to create a few for your fantasy story.
+Struggling noble houses are a fantasy trope, so you want to create a few for your fantasy story, as one does.
 Who wouldn’t?

 - The Domain.

 - Heraldry, Uniforms, Colors, and Words.

 Second, what is the heart of the story:

 - Dark Deeds and Dark Secrets: Ten Noble Motivators.

 - The Great Game: Ten Story Hooks for the Noble House.

 Finally, three templates for three stories of wars, secrets, and betrayals:

 Putting On Airs: The Nuts and Bolts of a Noble House